tweag/HaskellR/doc/H-ints.md

 Architectural overview
 ======================

-R source code is organized as a set of *scripts*.
-In its simplest form, H is a script-to-script translator.
+R source code is organized as a set of *scripts*, which are loaded one by one into the R interpreter.
+Each statement in a each script is evaluated in order and affect the global environment mapping symbols to values maintained by the R interpreter.
+In its simplest form, H is an interactive environment much like R, with a global environment altered by the in-order evaluation of statements.

-In its most general form, H is a desgurer for quasiquotations.
+H offers a number of facilities for interoperating with R. The central and most general mechanism by which this is done is /quasiquotation/.
 A quasi-quotation is a partial R script --- that is, a script with holes in it that stand in for as of yet undetermined portions.
 An example quasiquote in Haskell of an R snippet is: